kris-classes/crypto/Week5/README.md

 ## Exercise 5 - Reverse shell with netcat.

 Netcat allows you to run any command you like on the server.
-Run the command `nc -l -p 1234 -e whoami` in a terminal window, then connect to it with `nc localhost 1234` in another terminal window.
+Run the command `nc -l -p 1234 -e whoami` in a terminal window (you may need to instead run `nc -l -p 1234 -c whoami` on Kali Linux if you get `exec whoami failed`), then connect to it with `nc localhost 1234` in another terminal window.

 What happens if you replace `whoami` with the command `ls -al`?
 What about the